-2. Place crimp tube/bead on one end of the line.
-Place heart prism on after the crimp bead.
+2. Place a crimp tube on one end of the line.
+Place the heart prism on the monofilament after the crimp bead.

-3. Tuck short end of line into the crimp tube next to the long end of the line.
-Push the crimp tube towards the heart to make a small loop.
+3. Tuck the short end of the line into the crimp tube next to the long end of the line.
+Push the crimp tube towards the heart.

-4. Use crimping pliers to squeeze crimp tube shut around both pieces of monofilament line.
-Trim off the excess line from the short side if needed.
+4. Use crimping pliers to squeeze the crimp tube shut around both pieces of the monofilament line.
+Use scissors to trim off the excess line if needed.

 5. String pony beads onto the long end of the monofilament line.
 There are so many fun ways to do this.
 You can use one color, two colors, or as many colors as you like.
 You can put them on randomly, or you can make a pattern.
 My 3-year-old daughter did a little of both using various pony bead shapes and sizes.